North Caucasus rebel leader Umarov dead, replaced - website

 Umarov, a former Chechen rebel who embraced the jihadist goal of establishing a caliphate, united local militant groups in the Chechnya, Dagestan and other North Caucasus provinces under his command in 2007.

-Listed as a terrorist group by the United States in 2011, his Caucasus Emirate group said it was behind suicide bombings that killed 37 people at a Moscow airport in 2011 and 40 people on the Moscow subway in 2010.
+His Caucasus Emirate group said it was behind suicide bombings that killed 37 people at a Moscow airport in 2011 and 40 on the Moscow subway in 2010.

-The group is also widely thought to have masterminded three deadly bombings that killed over 40 people in the southern Russian city of Volgograd in as many months, before the 2014 Sochi Games.
+The group is also widely thought to have masterminded three deadly bombings that 41 in the southern Russian city of Volgograd in as many months, before Russia hosted the Winter Olympics in the Black Sea city of Sochi.

 Umarov, who styled himself as the Emir of the Caucasus Emirate, had urged his fighters in a video posted online last July to use "maximum force" to prevent Putin staging the Olympics.